nallej/MyJourney/scripts/README.md

 #### Run it:
 `./TheScriptName.sh`

+## shebang
+As bash isn't always located at /bin/bash we need to use:
+`#!/usr/bin/env bash`

 # Rice Proxmox login with figurine
 Make a bright welcome and a clear indication of **Node**, **Cluster** and **IP**